LICA-UFAL/lica-ml/README.md

 #### English :gb:
 ## Intro
+The Applied Computational Intelligence Laboratory (LICA) is located at the Exact Sciences Nucleus (NCEx) of the Federal University of Alagoas (UFAL) Arapiraca campus.

 This repository aims bring together AI algorithms implementations and techniques we use to makes it easy some data analysis tasks.

 You can code using your favorite language!
 We list below the languages what we wish to use and if your favorite language is not in the list, fell free to add it!